ferrislucas/promptr/README.md

 - `-v, --verbose`: Optional boolean flag that enables verbose output, providing more detailed information during execution.

-The `<file1>`, `<file2>`, ..., parameters specify the paths to the files that will be included as context in the prompt.
+Additional parameters can specify the paths to files that will be included as context in the prompt.
 The parameters should be separated by a space.

-In interactive mode, you can enter `exit` or `\q` to quit the session.

 <br />

-Here's another example usage of the tool:
+Here's another example using multiple input files:
 ```
-promptr file1_spec.rb file2_spec.rb output.rb -o output.rb
+promptr -m gpt4 file1_spec.rb file2_spec.rb implementation.rb -o implementation.rb -p "make the tests pass"
 ```

-In this example, the LLM output will be written to `output.rb`, and the prompt will include the contents of `file1_spec.rb` and `file2_spec.rb`.
-Including files in the prompt is useful for having the LLM create an implementation that passes one or more tests.
-In the example above, you could use the prompt "Make the tests pass" - the LLM will attempt to create an implementation that passes the tests in `file1_spec.rb` and `file2_spec.rb`.
+In this example, the LLM output will be written to `implementation.rb`, and the prompt will include the contents of `file1_spec.rb` and `file2_spec.rb`.
+Including files in the prompt is useful for having the LLM create an implementation that passes some tests that you supply.
+In the example above, the model output will be an implementation intended to pass the given tests.

 <br /><br />
 ## Installation